 There are multiple ways in Tableau to create Maps.
 And in this article, we will explain all of them

 Creating Maps in Tableau First Approach

 Drag and drop any Geographic field to Row or Column shelf, and selecting the Map in Show Me window will automatically create a Map in Tableau.
 In this example, we will drag the Country dimension to Columns Shelf

 Next, Drag and Drop Total Population from Measures Region to Rows Shelf.
 Since it is a Measure value, Total Population is aggregated to default Sum.

 Let me change that Bar Chart into a World Map.
 To do so, Please expand the Show Me window and select the Maps from it

 Once you select the maps from Show Me window, Map will be displayed.
 From the below-shown screenshot, you can see Row and column Shelf’s are filled with generated Latitude and Longitudes.
 And, Country is added to Detail Card, and Total Population is added to Columns Card.

 You can highlight any country to see that Country population

 To convert the Symbol Map to Maps, either you can click Maps from Show Me window or you can change the Marks type from Automatic to Map

-Either ways it will generate a Map for you
+Either way, it will generate a Map for you

 Create Maps in Tableau – Third Approach

 Drag and drop any Geographic filed on the Details card will automatically create a Tableau Map.
 In this example, we will drag the Country Name dimension to Details card present in Marks Shelf

 Now you can see the auto-generated symbol map.
 Use either of the above-mentioned approaches to convert the Symbol map to Map

 Add Data labels to Maps in Tableau

 Change Colors of Maps in Tableau

 Selecting the Edit Colors… option will open the following window.
 Click the drop-down arrow under the Palette and select the colour as per your requirement.
 For now, we are selecting Gold-Purple Diverging.
 Remember, by clicking the Advanced button you can specify the Start Point, End Point, and Center as well.